rach7777/monax-may/content/library/index.md

 ### Base SDK

 Monax’s Base Software Development Kit gets you up and running faster than ever.
-The Base SDK contains all the smart contracts that help to set up permissions, authorizations, organization structure and manage the lifecycle of any ecosystem application developed on the Eris platform.
+The Base SDK contains all the smart contracts that help to set up permissions, authorizations, organization structure and manage the lifecycle of any ecosystem application developed on the `monax` platform.
 We offer a number of add-on modules that are available for the Base SDK detailed below.

 ### Finance SDK